 All of this history has made Chania what it is today.
 While the city is small, it packs a lot of character and much to do inside of its fortifications.
-Everything is easily accessible by rental car including shops, museums, restaurants (in Chania), cafes, beaches, and the famous Old Town.
+Everything is easily accessible by rental car in Chania downtown, including shops, museums, restaurants (in Chania), cafes, beaches, and the famous Old Town.

 If you are wondering where to rest your head at night and enjoy some peace at the end of your long days in the city, we’ve got you covered.
 We put together a list of the 4 best hotels in Chania – Crete, for you to make your stay a comfortable one.

 You will have a hard time finding a hotel where the first few steps out of the front doors will lead you right to the harbor.
 Small boats bob in the water at the shores of the Venetian Port and hotel guests watch the comings and goings of Chania from balconies and the lobby restaurant.

 This is Porto Veneziano Hotel, one of the very best that Chania has to offer.